Leadership Coaching: Overturn Leadership Liabilities

 Since the most damaging leadership liabilities involve the inability to work well with their people, leaders benefit best by prioritizing effective relationships.
 As Anderson and Adams point out, the greatest challenge in minimizing these liabilities is finding an optimal balance between a focus on tasks and relationships.

-Listen to those who can honestly counsel you and frankly describe what they see in you.
+Listen to those who can honestly counsel you and describe what they see in you.
 They are helping you; be thankful for it.
 With this new knowledge, work to undo some of the behavior that threatens the unity within the ranks.
 Your people are not assets to be used merely to get work done.
 They are your partners joining together to support your cause and wanting to succeed together.
 They want you to succeed as well.

 Being mindful of this is the best way to develop an appreciation for your people and show them that they are valued.
 You need to be valued, and so do they.
 Give yourself a daily mission to add value to them and watch the unity grow.
 This is the major difference between leaders who overcome liabilities and those who don’t.